 Such a true and lasting correction was never made by writer Steve Englehart in regards to his depiction of Falcon.
 Prior to Englehart’s treatment, Falcon spoke and conducted himself to very high standards.
 Under Steve Englehart, however, Falcon was portrayed as a man whose past was that of a thuggish, yet flamboyant pimp and overall hoodlum possessed of a limited command of the English language.
 Englehart accomplished this unexpected bit of character revision with an improbable twist that involved–of all things–a near-magical object of cosmic power and an unrepentant Nazi.
 The portrayal of Falcon’s past persists to this day, though later writers explained his past behavior on horrific family tragedy and not as some assumedly natural outgrowth of living in a black community.
 And then there was Luke Cage…

 Long before Tyroc sported his disco-inspired abomination, Marvel’s Luke Cage had long ago blazed the trail of ridiculous costuming.
-The unbreakable black muscleman was portrayed with a huge Afro that was adorned with…wait for it…a tiara, a yellow disco shirt that existed well past the era of Donna Summer and the Village People, skin-tight pants supported by a thick chain, and floppy yellow boots that completed his garish presentation.
+The unbreakable black muscleman was portrayed with a huge Afro that was adorned with…wait for it…a tiara; he wore a yellow disco shirt that existed well past the era of Donna Summer and the Village People, skin-tight pants supported by a thick chain, and floppy yellow boots that completed his garish presentation.
 Like Falcon, Luke Cage had a criminal past, and he was placed in a world of thugs and pimps.
 However, unlike Falcon, it was made clear that he was a wrongly convicted man who used his newfound abilities to escape captivity and perform heroic actions–for a price.